theo-wner/mocap-ids-stream/README.md

 This repository provides a framework for capturing and processing camera and motion capture data using the IDS U3-31J0CP camera and the OptiTrack Motive software.
 It includes the classes `IDSStream` and `MoCapStream` for handling IDS camera and OptiTrack motion capture data streams.
+Additionally it includes the class `StreamMatcher` for handling simultaneous capture of both streams.
 This is aimed towards the application of connecting a camera to a rigid body, trackable with a motion capture system.
-For determining the relative Pose between the Camera Coordinate System and the Rigid Body Coordinate System, this repository features functionality for performing a Hand-Eye-Calibration (HEC).
+For determining the intrinsics of the camera as well as relative Pose between the Camera Coordinate System and the Rigid Body Coordinate System, this repository features functionality for performing a Camera Calibration and a Hand-Eye-Calibration (HEC).
-Also, it contains scripts for capture visualization, capturing datasets suitable for COLMAP, checking time synchronization, and verifying frame rates.

 ## Prerequisites
 Both the IDSStream and MoCapStream classes are client classes that require specific SDKs to be installed on your system.